In the late 1800’s Brantford-Brant was a burgeoning community as a centre for Canadian industrialism and growth.

 The majestic hotels welcoming the wealthy of the time included: Hotel Kirby 1852; Bodega Hotel 1850s; Brant Hotel 1858; and The Arlington in Paris 1850.
 By the 1960’s all were lost to fire except the Arlington, pictured above today, since renovated to a modern facility.

-In the 1960’s there was great hotel construction phase including: Jolly Baron (also known as Holiday Inn/ Quality Inn/ Brantford Hotel) now under demolition; Comfort Inn; Days Inn; and Best Western.
+In the 1960’s there was great hospitality and hotel construction phase including: Jolly Baron (also known as Holiday Inn/ Quality Inn/ Brantford Hotel) now under demolition; Comfort Inn; Days Inn; and Best Western.
 These latter three are still proud to be serving our visitors and tourists today.
 However, the limited hotel capacity induced the construction of less expensive motel accommodations proliferated along Colborne Street.

 The need for high-end overnight or business extended stay capacity has exceeded the supply for several decades.